Compare any two graphics cards:

 Pixel Rate

-The GeForce 9800 GTX will be quite a bit (approximately 260%) faster with regards to FSAA than the Radeon HD 6450 (OEM) 1GB, and also able to handle higher screen resolutions more effectively. (explain)
+The GeForce 9800 GTX should be a lot (about 260%) faster with regards to AA than the Radeon HD 6450 (OEM) 1GB, and also will be able to handle higher resolutions without losing too much performance. (explain)

 GeForce 9800 GTX 10800 Mpixels/sec